GridGain-Demos/gridgain-technology-primer/README.md

 ## Data Partitioning - Checking Data Distribution

-With the Media Store database loaded, you can check how Ignite distributed the records within the cluster:
+Data partitioning is a method of subdividing large sets of data into smaller chunks and distributing them between all server nodes.
+With the Media Store database loaded, you can check how GridGain distributed the records within the cluster:

 1. Open the [Caches Screen](https://www.gridgain.com/docs/control-center/latest/caches#partition-distribution) of
 GridGain Nebula.
 You will see the tables created from SQLLine on the Caches Screen.